|

 How To Make The Best Christmas Morning Casserole

-4. Whisk the milk, Worcestershire Sauce, mustard powder, onion, green pepper, and chipotle powder in a bowl until combined.
+In a large mixing bowl, whisk together the milk, eggs, Worcestershire sauce, mustard powder, onion, green pepper, and chipotle powder until thoroughly combined.

-6. Cover the dish with plastic wrap and refrigerate overnight or for at least 6 hours.
+Cover the dish tightly with plastic wrap and refrigerate overnight, or for at least 6 hours.
+This resting time allows the bread to absorb the custard and creates the casserole’s signature texture.

 A top-down shot of christmas morning casserole on a blue plate.